watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-in-network-sfc.md

 SRv6 SFC realizes traffic steering through various ordered sets of network functions.

-This document describes the concept of "SRv6 In-network SFC Architecture" that realizes comprehensive control of SFC with SRv6-aware network function.
+This document describes the concept of "SRv6 In-network SFC Architecture" that realizes comprehensive manage of SFC with SRv6-aware network function.
 This architecture provides programmability for SRv6 operators to manage SFC through provisioning network functions as SRv6 Segment, collecting network states, and applying Service Function Chain or TE Policy based on a user's demand.

 To realize SRv6 In-network SFC, D-Plane/C-Plane components are required as follows:

 * D-Plane:
    * SRv6-aware network service functions: "End.AN" behavior that is described in {{!I-D.draft-skyline-spring-srv6-aware-services}}.
-* C-Plane:
+* C-Plane: To comprehensively manage SRv6 SFCs, a controller with the following functions is used.
-   * Enabling End.AN: Activates network service functions at SR Segment Endpoints.
+   * Enabling End.AN: activates network service functions at SR segment endpoint nodes.
-   * Adding SR Policy: Provisions service function chains at SR Source Nodes.
+   * Adding SR Policy: provisions service function chains at SR source nodes.
-   * Adding encapsulation policy: Classifies the target flow and Provisions encapsulation policy at SR Source Nodes.
+   * Adding encapsulation policy: classifies the target flow and provisions encapsulation policy at SR source nodes.

 --- middle

 # Introduction
 Segment Routing over IPv6 (SRv6) {{!RFC8986}} enables packet steering through a set of instructions called a segment list.
-Each SRv6 Segment Endpoint Node can provide SRv6 Endpoint Behaviors, such as Node/Adjacency Segments, VPNs, and Binding Segments.
+Each SR segment endpoint node can provide SRv6 Endpoint Behaviors, such as Node/Adjacency Segments, VPNs, and Binding Segments.

 Service Function Chaining (SFC) {{!RFC7665}} realizes various use cases (e.g. FW, IPS/IDS, NAT, and DPI).
 In the current SRv6 architecture, SFC proxies like End.AS/AD/AM are necessary to apply network functions.